HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="vary-header.png",
   caption="Vary header used.",
   description="A column chart comparing whether vary header is used or not.
-Vary headers are implemented on 12% of desktop sites, and 13% of mobile sites, so 88% and 87% respectively are not using then.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1832557145&format=interactive", sheets_gid="942102950", sql_file="html-response-vary-header-used.sql"
+Vary headers are implemented on 12% of desktop sites, and 13% of mobile sites, and 88% and 87% respectively are not using then.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1832557145&format=interactive", sheets_gid="942102950", sql_file="html-response-vary-header-used.sql"